|Posted on May 20, 2020 at 1:00 AM||comments (0)|

 I am a two-time Pennsylvania State University graduate and mental health advocate with over ten years of dedicated community service volunteering.
 My primary focuses are suicide prevention, anti-bullying and empowerment.
 Currently, I am a NAMI member trained as an In Our Own Voice presenter.
 I also have QPR Gatekeeper layperson suicide prevention training.

-Be sure to check out my NAMI Blogs today.
+Be sure to check out my writing today.

 |Posted on July 15, 2018 at 1:00 AM||comments (0)|